 As 1 John 1:9 says, “If we freely admit that we have sinned and confess our sins, He is faithful and just (true to His own natures and promises) and will forgive our sins and continuously cleanse us from all unrighteousness.”

 Several centuries ago, a Protestant scholar named Morena was forced into exile in Italy.
-Forced into poverty, Morena fell seriously ill.
+Falling into poverty, Morena became gravely ill.
 He was taken to a paupers’ hospital where physicians, assuming the wretched-looking patient was uneducated, began conversing in Latin among themselves at his bedside.

 “This worthless creature is going to die anyway,” they said.
 “So let’s try an experiment on him.”